Post-Newtonian theory-inspired framework for characterizing eccentricity in gravitational waveforms: Implications

 \subsection{Approximate analytical model for eccentricity evolution}

-Using our earlier eccentricity fits $e_{\xi}(t)$ for the non-spinning SXS NR simulations (discussed in Section~\ref{sec:sxsnospin}), we develop an approximate model named \texttt{gwEccEvNS} for the evolution of eccentricity.
-It is expressed as:
+Motivated by the near-universal behavior of eccentricity evolution discussed in Section~\ref{sec:ecc_evolve}, we develop an approximate model, \texttt{gwEccEvNS}, for the evolution of eccentricity based on our earlier fits to $e_{\xi}(t)$ from non-spinning SXS NR simulations (see Section~\ref{sec:sxsnospin}).
+The model is inspired by the Newtonian expression in Eq.~(\ref{eq:Newt_ecc}) and reads:

 where $n(q,e_0)$ is the numerator of the effective exponent and depends on the mass ratio $q$ and the initial eccentricity $e_0$.
 The dependencies are determined through fits and are given by:

 We find that \texttt{gwEccEvNS} can approximately match the eccentricity evolution with an error of $\sim 5\%$.
 This level of agreement is sufficient for most astrophysical population studies~\cite{Vijaykumar:2024piy,Wen:2002km,Hamers:2021eir} and provides reasonable direction for waveform modeling.
 In Figure~\ref{fig:SXS1371_gwEccEvNS}, we show the estimated eccentricity from \texttt{gwModels} alongside the corresponding predictions from \texttt{gwEccEvNS} for \texttt{SXS:BBH:1371}.
 We observe similar agreement across other simulations as well.
 It is however possible to improve this model by considering more suitable analytical ansatz and utilizing additional NR data as they become available.
 We leave this for future.